getyourguide/db-rocket/README.md

 python3 -m pip install --upgrade build
 ```

-## Deploy python project and use in notebook
+## Using: Deploy python project and use in notebook

 To deploy any python project *with a setup.py*